briansimiyuj/doctor-appointment-app/README.md

       1. Create a Add Notes Modal component and mount it on the Tab Action Button component if the showAddNotesModal state is true and pass closeAddNotesModal as a prop
       2. Mount ModalHeader component on the Add Notes Modal component and pass title and onClose as props
+      3. Create a ModalBody component and mount it on the Add Notes Modal component and  wrap it with AddNotesProvider

   ### Add Notes Context